ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 -So lets go to Tools in the top right corner  click it and in the drop down tab find  Active Directory User and Computer. now you should see on the left handside the domain that you have created.(Mine was mydomain.com)

--Click on the arrow next to it and a drop down should appear with organizational untis.Right click on mydomain and find New hover over it  and there ypu will see oraganizational unit click on it.
+-Click on the arrow next to it and a drop down should appear with organizational untis.Right click on mydomain and find New hover over it  and there you will see oraganizational unit click on it.

 -once inside name the Organizational unit Employees then ok.